A Brief History of Dollars & Sense

 The first Dollars & Sense, a 16-page bulletin that sold for 50 cents, came out in November 1974.
 Sponsored by the Union for Radical Political Economics, and produced by a collective of URPE members, Dollars & Sense sought to challenge the mainstream media's account of how the U.S. economy works by publishing popularly written, critical articles in an accessible format.

-In the past 40 years, Dollars & Sense has grown in many ways.
+Since then, Dollars & Sense has grown in many ways.
 In addition to a bigger and more visually appealing magazine, we now publish books that are studied by thousands of college students every semester, as well as union organizers, community activists, and anyone looking for well-written, carefully researched economics reporting.

 Dollars & Sense was founded as a democratic, non-hierarchical collective of radical economics faculty and graduate students.
 Today, D&S is no longer officially affiliated with URPE, but it's still governed collectively and without hierarchy.
 Collective members write for the magazine and help edit books and articles.